pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## No `Unit` as return type

-The `Unit` type is not allowed as return type of a function.
+The `Unit` type is not allowed as return-type of a function.

 === "[:material-heart:](#) Ktlint"